jcksnvllxr80/weather-station/README.md

 ## TODO

 - add ability to take asynchronous requests over network via REST so that local nagios can query weather status
-- fix intermittent connect to AP on boot
 - add finished image to this readme

 ## Weather Vane voltage values and direction table